safranck/Pinkify-It/README.md

-Pinkify!
+Pinkify It!
 =======

-Pinkify! your theme and make it dark pink with light text.
+Pinkify It! your theme and make it dark pink with light text.
 Includes nice color for logged in admin bar!
 Very simple plugin, only changes the background and font colors.

-=== Pinkify! ===
+=== Pinkify It! ===

 Join the pink craze and make your theme pink easily.